-The new Echo Dot is faster, clearer and greener than the 2019 Dot
+Amazon Echo Dot (4th Gen) vs. Amazon Echo Dot (3rd Gen): Should you upgrade?

 - Muddy sound mixing at higher volumes

-With the new Echo Dot arriving in late October, many Amazon speaker fans are wondering how the Echo Dot 4th Gen vs 3rd Gen stack up to one another, and if it's worth upgrading from the current Dot.
-The two miniature speakers aren't that different from one another — unsurprising given the 3rd Generation model only came out a year ago — but the 4th Generation Dot makes significant improvements in Alexa commands, environmental impact and sound design.
+Although Amazon launched the Echo Dot 4th Gen & 4th Gen with Clock in October 2020, it still sells the older 3rd Gen Dot for a slight price dip.
+The two miniature speakers aren't that different from one another — unsurprising given the 3rd Generation model only came out a year prior — but the 4th Generation Dot makes significant improvements in Alexa commands, environmental impact, and sound design.

+If you're wondering how the Echo Dot 4th Gen vs 3rd Gen stack up against one another — whether you're considering upgrading, or saving a few bucks on the older model — we have all the information you need.

 Echo Dot 4th Gen vs 3rd Gen: A minor specs upgrade

-The Echo Dot 4th Generation model essentially has the same services and connectivity as its predecessor: Bluetooth and Wi-Fi protocols haven't changed, nor have the smart home devices or streaming services to which you can connect the Dot.
-Amazon also generally keeps its old Echo devices compatible with the newest Amazon initiatives and programs like Amazon Sidewalk and Amazon Guard Plus.
+The Echo Dot 4th Gen has the same services and connectivity as its predecessor: Bluetooth and Wi-Fi protocols haven't changed, nor have the smart home devices or streaming services to which you can connect the Dot.
+Amazon also generally keeps its old Echo devices compatible with the newest Amazon initiatives and programs, like Amazon Sidewalk and Amazon Guard Plus.

 The primary differences between the Echo Dot 4th Gen vs 3rd Gen are physical changes made to the external design and internal components.
 We break down the differences (and similarities) below: